jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 # Get the toolbox associated with a tool
 tb = wbt.toolbox('lidar_info')

-# Opens a browser and navigates to the tool's source code in the GitHub repository
-view_code('watershed')

 # Retrieve a JSON object of a tool's parameters.
 tp = tool_parameters('raster_histogram')

+# Opens a browser and navigates to a tool's source code in the
+# WhiteboxTools GitHub repository
+view_code('watershed')

 ```